Like in every aspect of life, preparation is the key — especially when it comes to the great outdoors.

 Before using any device, it is important to know the risks and learn how to avoid any unfortunate incidents in the future.
 We have outlined a few safety tips that could prevent any untoward incidents.

-When using heat sources, there is always the risk of a fire and even carbon monoxide poisoning.
+When using heat sources, there is always the risk of fire and even carbon monoxide poisoning.
 When using tent heaters, it’s best to use the lowest possible setting which does not compromise your comfort.

 There are many types of tent heaters that are suitable for camping.
 But the most ideal portable tent heaters are the gas-fueled and electric-powered tent heaters, with the latter deemed as the safest to use for camping.